Caspar Milquetoast: Radio

 The comic strip was also the basis for a short-lived radio series, also titled The Timid Soul.
 The series featured Billy Lynn as Caspar Milquetoast, with Cecil Roy as his wife, Madge.
 The show ran on Mutual Radio from October 12, 1941 to March 15, 1942.

 Television adaptation

 On June 22, 1949, the DuMont Television Network adapted The Timid Soul to television as the premiere presentation of its anthology series Program Playhouse.
 Caspar Milquetoast in that episode, now lost, was portrayed by Ernest Truex.

 Legacy

 Because of the popularity of Webster's character, the term milquetoast came into general usage in American English to mean "weak and ineffectual".
 When the term is used to describe a person, it typically indicates someone of an unusually meek, bland, soft, or submissive nature, who is easily overlooked, written off, and who may also appear overly sensitive, timid, indecisive or cowardly.
 Milquetoast appears in most American English dictionaries, but is not in many other English dictionaries.

-One journalist has suggested that Casper the Friendly Ghost, a cartoon character originating in the late 1930s, was a spoof named partially after Webster's Milquetoast, although there has been no official confirmation of this relationship.